MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-best-practices.md

 ## Support long-running desktop flows

 Some desktop flows may run for long durations—for example, more than 24 hours.
-To ensure that those flows run successfully and don't fail due to the default timeout values, perform the following steps:
+To ensure that those flows run successfully and don't fail due to the default time-out values, perform the following steps:

 1. Select the ellipsis (**…**) on the top of the **Run a flow built with Power Automate for desktop** cloud action, and then select **Settings**.